henrybatt/chalkbox/docs/creating-an-engine.md

 A `Bundle` is essentially a wrapper for a directory, providing helpful methods to retrieve files in that directory.

+The `run()` method should contain the core functionality of the engine, and is called once by ChalkBox after loading the engine configuration.

 ## Configuration and Loading

 Configuration options for engines are specified in a YAML file.
 The path to